For most companies, the importance and advantages of hiring a skillful and talented developer cannot be overstated.

 - Would be somebody your team will appreciate working with.

-However in most cases, keeping all these things in mind, when you add up the costs for all the recruiting tools and recruiter salaries, your average cost-per-hire on a lets say, Systems Administrator role will probably be higher than it is for a Back-End Developer.
+However, in most cases, keeping all these things in mind, when you add up the costs for all the recruiting tools and recruiter salaries, your average cost-per-hire on a let’s say, Systems Administrator role will probably be higher than it is for a Back-End Developer.

 However, there is a good news.

-Since the internet’s explosion online assessment tools have become a sigh of relief for recruiters.
+Since the internet’s explosion, online assessment tools have become a sigh of relief for recruiters.

-It is absolutely sensible for any organisation to focus on increasing their confidence in a candidate by checking their hands-on coding ability before committing anyone’s time to a live interview.
+It is absolutely sensible for any organization to focus on increasing their confidence in a candidate by checking their hands-on coding ability before committing anyone’s time to a live interview.
 It’s good for the candidate too – if expectations on ability are mismatched, a live coding interview can turn out to be a difficult experience.